d3dc/classier-react/README.md

 npm install classier-react
 ```

+## Getting started

+You'll have to have configured your build toolchain with a style loader and have added some styles to use the tool.
+This usually isn't very much setup.

+See the [TailwindCSS Recipe](docs/recipes/tailwindcss.md) for an example configuration thats one of the more complicated.

 ## Usage

-You'll have to have configured your build-toolchain with a style loader and have added some styles.

 Here's the basic usage with utility classes from [TailwindCSS](https://tailwindcss.com/)